lambdaclass/concrete/ROADMAP.md

 maps), and #14–#17 (command plumbing, golden CLI matrix, compiler API boundary, backend-contract report).
-The **open tail #18–#45** is unbuilt advanced tooling (inspect/`verify-ir`/events/`clean`/self-audit commands, perf budgets, fuzz harness, intern/query/incremental, schema-version + docs-drift + metamorphic semantic checks + metamorphic gates, source-location modes, backend-IR-as-artifact, the #45 validation artifact) and is **workload-gateable — none of it is an active soundness or dual-truth-source risk** (verified: reports do not re-infer ownership/capability
+The **open tail #18–#45** is unbuilt advanced tooling (inspect/`verify-ir`/events/`clean`/self-audit commands, perf budgets, fuzz harness, intern/query/incremental, schema-version + docs-drift semantic checks and metamorphic gates, source-location modes, backend-IR-as-artifact, the #45 validation artifact) and is **workload-gateable — none of it is an active soundness or dual-truth-source risk** (verified: reports do not re-infer ownership/capability